 Patients often ask their holistic doctor, “Why should I buy my supplements from you?
 I can order them online and probably pay less.”

 It’s a good question-and it also has a very good answer.
-When you order supplements from your trusted doctor, you know exactly what you are getting.

 Recently, my son Adam and I attended an interesting seminar dealing with gut health.
 One of the presentations was by the sponsoring supplement company, Xymogen, about supplement ingredients and integrity.
 Xymogen, like other highly reputable supplement manufacturers, tests each batch of ingredients to ensure their purity and to make sure that the sample has the proper potency.
 These top companies only sell to doctors, and in fact, doctors have to sign a contract stating that they will not resell online or to a third party.